-How Long is the Average Evangelion Episode? | Runtime Details
+How Long Is the Average Evangelion Episode? | Runtime Details

 Let’s dive into the world of Neon Genesis Evangelion.
 The entire series, comprising 26 episodes, each running for 23 minutes, is readily available on Netflix.
 Initially, when the anime concluded with its 26th episode, it sparked a wave of criticism and discontent.
 The ending, shrouded in cryptic and enigmatic elements, left numerous gaps and unanswered questions, prompting the creation of Neon Genesis Evangelion: Death & Rebirth.
 These two movies were conceived to provide a more conclusive resolution to the series.